Gershwin’s An American in Paris

 Wir betreten feuertrunken, Himmlische, dein Heiligtum! – which translates to “We enter, drunk with fire, Heavenly One, your sanctuary!’’ – inspired a new piece that Cerdenia calls “a loud meditation on joy.’’
 Composed in 2017, Feurertrunken is a work of explosive vitality, and at its beginning hints of another famous piece, Mahler’s First Symphony.
 But what else prompted Cerdenia to put pen to paper?

 “In the months I spent composing the piece, I found little cause for celebration in the many goings-on both locally and abroad,’’ he said, mentioning a world full of trouble and tragedy.
-“Perhaps this was the reason I though the subject of joy had so much urgency.’’
+“Perhaps this was the reason I thought the subject of joy had so much urgency.’’

 During this time.
 Cerdenia also read the Divine Comedy, Dante’s vision of purgatory, and was drawn to the description of the great wall of fire between himself and paradise.
 He found this to be ideal for a musical setting.